zhuohann/MADDPG/README.md

 ## Results
-The agents were able to reach an average score,.over 100 consecutive episodes, of 0.5 after 3147 episodes.
+The agents were able to reach an average score of ,over 100 consecutive episodes,0.5 after 3147 episodes.
 ![](images/07262019-01.png)

 ## Usage